-For cash and short-term funds, obligations on securities sold under repurchase agreements, deposits and placements with banks and other financial institutions, as well as interest and other short-term receivables and payables, fair value is expected to approximate the carrying amounts in the statements of financial position due to their short-term maturity.
+For cash and short-term funds, repos, deposits and placements with banks and other financial institutions, as well as interest and other short-term receivables and payables, fair value is expected to approximate the carrying amounts in the statements of financial position due to their short-term maturity.

-33. Maturity analysis of assets and liabilities
+32. Maturity analysis of assets and liabilities